Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Lyons, placing the area among the bottom 25% of areas assessed nationally

-On average, 0 people moved to the area per dwelling built over these years, indicating supply meets or exceeds demand and supports potential population growth while offering greater buyer choice.
-The average construction value of new homes is $269,000, below regional norms, reflecting more affordable housing options.
-Compared to the Australian Capital Territory, Lyons has significantly less development activity, 83.0% below the regional average per person.
-This limited supply generally supports stronger demand and values for established homes.
-Nationally, development activity is also lower, indicating a mature market with possible development constraints.
+The average construction cost value of new homes over this period is $269,000.
+Compared to the Australian Capital Territory, Lyons has significantly less development activity, with 83.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established homes.
+Nationally, development activity in Lyons is also lower, reflecting a mature market and possible development constraints.
+New development consists of 57.0% detached houses and 43.0% townhouses or apartments, providing options across different price points.

-New development in Lyons consists of approximately 57.0% detached houses and 43.0% townhouses or apartments, offering options across different price points from family homes to more affordable compact living.
 With around 467 people per dwelling approval, Lyons shows a developed market.
-By 2041, Lyons is expected to grow by approximately 212 residents (AreaSearch's latest quarterly estimate).
+According to the latest AreaSearch quarterly estimate, Lyons is expected to grow by 212 residents through to 2041.
 Current construction levels should adequately meet demand, creating favourable conditions for buyers while potentially enabling growth that exceeds current forecasts.

 Frequently Asked Questions - Development